Cyclist.ie supported advocates from the Love 30 campaign who addressed Ireland’s Road Safety Authority annual conference last Wednesday.

 Buses use overhead power-lines, which provide low voltage direct current.
 This offers a system that is both energy and space efficient: electric engines are much smaller – and quieter – than internal combustion engines.
 They also offer better acceleration.

 The overhead wires characterise buses as semi-guided, as they can move sideways somewhat i.e. to move lanes, but cannot operate detached from their power source.
-There are plans to introduce electric buses with battery backup, which will offer flexibility e.g. to divert round road works or temporary road closures5.
+There are plans to introduce electric buses with battery backup, which will offer flexibility e.g. to divert round road works or temporary road closures.
 Some diesel buses are also used.

 Bus Information Technology